 Kenneth Collins (born 1975) is an American artist who works in performance, film, and sculpture.
-He is best known for his work with Temporary Distortion, a company he founded in New York City in 2002 to explore the tensions and overlaps existing between the practices of visual art, theater, cinema, and music.
+He is best known for his work with Temporary Distortion, a contemporary art and performance collective he formed in New York City in 2002 to explore the tensions and overlaps existing between the practices of visual art, theater, cinema, and music.

 He continually works across disciplines to create performances, installations, films, albums, and works for the stage that have been shown in over 25 cities in Australia, Austria, Canada, the Czech Republic, France, Greece, Hungary, Japan, Russia, South Korea, Switzerland, and the United States.